 Biogas projects are especially suited to agricultural settings where organic matter such as manure is plentiful.
 This is converted into biogas through anaerobic digestion, which can be combusted to produce electricity and/or steam heat.

-Both biomass and biogas projects have financial benefits for businesses, since the costs associated with waste processing and disposal are reduced, thus improving economic sustainability as well as environmental performance.
+Both biomass and biogas projects have financial benefits for businesses, as the costs associated with waste processing and disposal are reduced, thus improving economic sustainability as well as environmental performance.

 Providing Energy For The Future

 Biomass-to-energy is a sustainable solution that can reduce greenhouse gas emissions to the atmosphere, assuming that secondary and tertiary biomass is used (rather than crops grown primarily for biomass fuel) to substitute the use of fossil fuels.

 Agricultural and forest-based industries, in both developed and emerging economies, generate substantial quantities of biomass residue and waste that can be used for energy production, to reduce reliance on fossil fuels and support sustainable growth.

 Biomass offset projects must pass the same tests as other carbon offset schemes to ensure that carbon savings are genuine, quantifiable, permanent and additional.

 The methodology for measuring carbon savings will vary depending on the project type – methane avoidance projects, reducing deforestation, or avoiding fossil fuel use – but a rigorous process of third-party validation and verification guarantees they meet internationally recognized carbon standards and demonstrate financial additionality.

 Choosing an Experienced Biomass Offset Provider